 For fun I like to read.
 I like to read articles about weird bits of trivia and analyzing pop culture.
 I love super hero movies.
 I prefer the Marvel movies because I like it when the good guys save the world and they are funny while doing it.
 I like to watch television.
 If the show has some supernatural element to it, I have probably watched it.

-Swarthmore College - BA, Latin American Studies
+Undergraduate Degree: Swarthmore College - Bachelor in Arts, Latin American Studies

 SAT Verbal: 800